 Rana Vig is an entrepreneur who has 30 years of business experience, during which time he has helped to launch five business ventures in private industry.
 In 2010, Rana became involved in publicly traded companies – first as the Executive Vice President at RTN Stealth Software Inc., then as president of Musgrove Minerals Corp, and in 2013, as Chairman and CEO of TSX listed Continental Precious Minerals.
+He is currently President & CEO, Blue Lagoon Resources.
 Rana is a former chair of British Columbia’s Open Learning Agency, and continues to serve on public company boards and committees.

 In 2014, Fred retired as a Partner and Chief Development Officer for Ernst & Young LLP (Canada).
 An auditor by training, Fred was the Managing Partner for British Columbia from 2001 to 2011 and the Managing Partner for Western Canada from 2005 to 2011.
 He is currently a Director of Avigilon Corp., a TSX listed company.
 Fred is a Fellow Chartered Professional Accountant (FCPA, FCA) and holds a Bachelor of Commerce from the UBC Sauder School of Business.